Arctic Fox - Facts For Kids, Habitat, Behavior

 Arctic Fox Facts

-The arctic fox is the solitary land mammal seen in Iceland, probably due to the migration during the ice age.
+The arctic fox is the only solitary land mammal found in Iceland, likely due to its migration during the Ice Age.
 The population of arctic foxes is dependent on the prey population, especially the voles and lemmings.
-The arctic fox is becoming extinct and giving way to the more dominant red fox.
+The arctic fox is facing extinction and being replaced by the more dominant red fox.

-This is due to the climate changes, when the camouflage factor of the lighter coat is reduced by the decreasing snow cover.
+This is due to climate change, which diminishes the effectiveness of the arctic fox’s light coat camouflage as snow cover decreases.
 The red foxes usually kill the arctic foxes and the kits in areas where their presence is overlapped.
 Now red fox is the top predator in the area.

 Arctic Fox Habitat

 Arctic foxes live in the arctic region that include Greenland, Iceland, Alaska, Canada, Russia and other location in the northern hemisphere.
-It is the only mammal to inhabit Iceland.
-They live in dens dug on hill sides, cliff sides or on riverbanks.
+It is the sole mammal residing in Iceland.
+They make their homes in dens that are dug into hillsides, cliff sides, or riverbanks.
 The arctic foxes live in treeless areas at temperatures that range between 76 and 68 degrees Fahrenheit

 Pics, Images, Photos and Pictures of The Arctic Fox :